edenpark/teletobit/README.md

 # teletobit
-- Teletobit is bitcoin news sharing service.
+- A service of sharing world cryptocurrency news in Korean
-- Bring news title and description from news url and translate them into Korea.
+- Scrape news' title and description through url and translate them into Korea by using Google Translation API
-- User can share news by entering url and teletobit will collect title and description
+- User can vote and comment on posts
-- Translation will be serverd for users once Google Translation API Premium approved.

 ## Stack
 - Node 6.9.1